informatica-unica/lip/contextfree/README.md

 In the file [lib/exercises.ml](lib/exercises.ml) there are four grammars that are missing a definition.
 Provide an appropriate definition for the required language of the task.

-Then, after defining each grammar, complete the tests in [lib/exercises.ml](lib/exercises.ml) and make sure they pass with.
+Then, after defining each grammar, complete the tests in [lib/exercises.ml](lib/exercises.ml) and make sure they pass with:

 ```
 dune test
 ```

-For each test, you need to write a sequence of productions that generates the string on the right of the `=` by using their indexes.
+For each test, you need to write a sequence of productions that generates the string on the right of the `=` sign.

+> [!IMPORTANT]
+> Refer to productions by their index in the list you provided for the `productions` field of the grammar.
+>
+>For example, write `[0; 1; 2]` to apply the productions `S --> "0S0"`, `S --> "1S1"`, `S --> ""`, in that order.

 ### Exercise 1 (zero_n_one_n)
 Define a grammar for the language `0^n1^n` (that is, `n` repetitions of the letter 0 followed by `n` repetitions of 1, for any `n`).
 Derive the following words: the empty word, `01`, `0^(10)1^(10)`.

 ### Exercise 2 (palindromes)
-Define a grammar for the language over {0,1} where every word is equal to its reverse, or, equivalently, any word can be flipped and it will be the same.
+Define a grammar for the language over {0,1} where every word is equal to its reverse, or, equivalently, any word can read the same backwards as forwards.
 Derive the following words: `11011`, `0110`, `011101110`.

 ### Exercise 3 (balanced_parentheses)
 Define a grammar for the language of balanced parentheses.
 The available parentheses are "()", "[]", "{}".
 Each open parenthesis must be matched by a closed one, and different pairs must not intersect.